dawnsbury/dawnsbury-days-example-mods/README.md

 ## How to install mods
 To enable one of the example mods, rename its DLL file from `.dll-disabled` to `.dll`.

 To enable a mod you downloaded, add its DLL file to the CustomMods folder in your installation folder.

+If you're using the Steam version of Dawnsbury Days, you can also subscribe to mods from the Steam Workshop.

 Mods don't run in any sandbox.
 They're executable .NET code which has full privileges on your computer.
 You should download mods only from authors or platforms you trust.